 Not surprisingly, GED holders are becoming ever more interested in these opportunities.
 But GED holders often find themselves in unusual circumstances.
 They are the sort of people who left high school to gain work experience or travel.
 They are the sort of people who are at a later stage in life and not necessarily able to leave their other commitments to go study at a brick and motor school.
 They are the sort of people who benefit from the flexibility and affordability that online degrees offer, and non-traditional approaches to education.

-The 14 Best Online Colleges for GED Holders
+Best Online Colleges for GED Holders

 Well-known as the largest private, nonprofit university in the nation, and the largest Christian university in the world, Liberty University takes pride in the flexible and affordable options it provides to students of all kinds.